oroinc/documentation/user/back-office/sales/rfq/manage.rst

 .. image:: /user/img/sales/rfq/rfq_16.png
    :class: with-border
+   :alt: Display the rfq with the internal status More Information Requested in the back-office

 Once the customer responds to the request for additional information, the assigned sales representative is notified that the customer has provided the requested information and can continue processing the request.